nawarian/The-PHP-Website/source/_posts_en/8-faq-php-75-release-date.blade.md

 **There won't be a PHP 7.5 release**.

 I think it is time to [tweet this to all your PHP dev friends.](https://twitter.com/intent/tweet?text=PHP+7.5+will+be+skipped!!+-+See+https://thephp.website/en/issue/php-75-will-be-skipped/)

+PHP 8 is already here, though.
+Have a look on what's new [in this link](/en/issue/php-8-features/).

 <script type="application/ld+json">
 {